Creativity as a Core Value

 March 2018 / In Connected’s creative team.
 This was taken my last day in the office at my agency going-away party.
 There were drinks, tears and a lot of very, very bad karaoke after this was taken.

-The Agency Family Wall / As a young creative, I worked in places where teams felt very siloed because their account functioned so independently.
-As a small agency it was important for me to help unite people, no matter what they worked on.
-We were one big team and we all needed to support one other.
-Together, we watched new faces multiply across the wall.
+The Agency Family Wall / I worked at agencies where teams felt siloed because their account functioned independently or cliquey because disciplines only hung out together.
+As a small agency it was important to unite as one team and support one other.

 Gold Effie Win, Tyson / This is Jacob Pintal, my third creative in the Chicago department.
 I hired him right out of school.
 He came in for his interview wearing a full suit and tie with a killer book featuring an experiential campaign around campus …